Social challenges

 What are our forthcoming actions?

-To find out the goals we are setting for the upcoming year to ensure privacy, responsible data use and transparency regarding data processing and exchange, click here.
+To find out the goals we are setting for the upcoming year to ensure privacy, responsible data use and transparency regarding data processing and exchange, see priority 2.3 actions.